dijasila/ASE/doc/tutorials/metadynamics/metadynamics.rst

 =================================

-This tutorial shows how to use the :mod:`~ase.calculators.plumed` calculator for computing Collective Variables from a Molecular Dynamics (MD) trajectory.
+This tutorial shows how to use the :mod:`~ase.calculators.plumed` calculator for computing Collective Variables from a Molecular Dynamics (MD) trajectory and implementing Well-Tempered Metadynamics.
-Besides, you will find an example of a Well-Tempered Metadynamics simulation using this calculator.

 Plumed actually allows several actions like implementing enhanced sampling methods (besides metadynamics), computing other different Collective variables